Trumpet Records: History

 The goal of Trumpet Records was to record musicians from the Mississippi Delta that did not have access to recording studios in New York City or Los Angeles.
 Trumpet competed with the Bihari brothers of Modern Records.
-Both companies recorded some of the era's best blues music, from ballads to jump blues and boogie woogie.
+Both companies recorded some of the era's best blues music, from ballads to jump blues and boogie-woogie.
 Elmore James recorded his original "Dust My Broom" here, and the label was the first to record Sonny Boy Williamson II.

 Trumpet was founded by Lillian McMurry.
-Her husband Willard, was in the furniture sales business, and they purchased a hardware store which they were renovating to be a furniture store.
-The workers were playing some unsold records left behind and one caught Lillian's attention: Wynonie Harris's "All She Wants to Do is Rock". “'It was the most unusual, sincere and solid sound I'd ever heard, she said.
-I'd never heard a black record before.
-I'd never heard anything with such rhythm and freedom.'”
+Her husband, Willard, was in the furniture sales business, and they purchased a hardware store which they were renovating to be a furniture store.
+The workers were playing some unsold records left behind and one caught Lillian's attention: Wynonie Harris's "All She Wants to Do is Rock".
+"It was the most unusual, sincere and solid sound I'd ever heard", she said.
+"I'd never heard a black record before.
+I'd never heard anything with such rhythm and freedom."
 McMurray wanted to sell records in the store (which at the time were sold everywhere from grocery stores to beauty parlors) and had the workers make up a list of records to buy.
-When the store opened, she quickly sold out of all those records and asked Willard if they could turn part of the store into a record store (called Record Mart).
+When the store opened, she quickly sold out of all those records and asked Willard if they could turn part of the store into a record store (which would be called Record Mart).

-Trumpet was located on Farish Street, the black district of Jackson, and recorded R&B, gospel and blues artists including Little Milton, Wynonie Harris, Willie Love, and James Waller.
+Trumpet was located on Farish Street, the black district of Jackson, and recorded R&B, gospel, and blues artists including Little Milton, Wynonie Harris, Willie Love, and James Waller.
 Arthur Crudup recorded at the label under the name Elmer James.
-In 1952, James's song "Dust My Broom" appeared on Billboard's R&B chart at No. 9.
+In 1952, James's song "Dust My Broom" appeared on Billboards R&B chart at No. 9.
 Talent scout Joe Bihari found him at the radio shop to record him at a local night club backing up Ike Turner.
 McMurry and the Bihari brothers ended up in a multi-year legal dispute when the Biharis tried to sign artists who had exclusive agreements with Trumpet.
 The case made major publications and, in 1954, a judge ruled in favor of McMurray.